mirogon/GodotMmo/Docs/GodotMmoTodo.md

 - Log packet send sizes
 - Redo all packets custom myself without MessagePack
 - Try using Godot instead of Unity and see how it goes
+- Two clients can connect at the same time
+- Every game client has a public id
+- Replicate two client positions